deokgonkim/site-www/content/pages/posts/docker-network-aws-vpc-reserve.md

 ## Description

-While you are developing, it is convinient if you are using VPN to access AWS VPC.
+While you are developing, it is convenient if you are using VPN to access AWS VPC.

 But, some times you may experience some of container cannot access AWS Resources.